lip6/IHP_SG13G2_TO_Nov2024/README.md

 ## Submission process

+In oreder to make a submission for our OpenMPW run you have to have a valid github account.
-Make a fork of this repository and then push your data to it, then make a pull request.
+Make a fork of this repository and then create a separate directory for your design next to the `ExampleDesign` (you can also make a copy and rename it).
+Structure your data according to our recomendations, update the documentation and push your files to your fork, then make a pull request.

 > [!CAUTION]
 > On each PR a github action will be triggered to run a minimal DRC precheck (rejection test).
 Please consider it and do not upload many `gds` files.